The Strongest Man in the Bible: 7 Things To Learn From Him

 Disappointed for the second time, Delilah still asked Samson the same question.

-He said, “Weave seven locks of my hair into the fabric on the loom and fasten it with the pin.”
-By that, “I will become weak and be like an ordinary man” (Judges 16:13, MEV).
+He instructed, “Weave seven locks of my hair into the fabric on the loom and fasten it with the pin.”
+By doing so, “I will become weak and be like an ordinary man” (Judges 16:13, MEV).

 What do you think would happen?
 Would Delilah be smarter this time?

 Well, she tricked Samson to sleep and did as he told her.
-But still, when he got up, he “tore away from the loom pin and the fabric” (verse 14, MEV).
+But still, when he got up, he pulled away the pin, the loom, and the web (verse 14).

 Can you believe it?